IKEA Iceland Settles Invoice On Ethereum Blockchain

 IKEA Iceland has taken part in a commercial transaction on ethereum, using smart contracts and licensed e-money to facilitate the settlement of an order from local retailer Nordic Store.

 The transaction was carried out on a platform provided by supply chain management firm Tradeshift and used “programmable digital cash” from ConsenSys-backed Monerium, according to an announcement from Tradeshift on Tuesday.
-Specifically, Nordic Store bought goods from IKEA and settled an e-invoice using Monerium’s tokenised Icelandic krona.
+Specifically, Nordic Store bought goods from IKEA and settled an e-invoice using Monerium’s tokenized Icelandic krona.

 Monerium and Tradeshift suggested the “world’s first” transaction shows that “government-regulated, programmable e-money is ready for mainstream markets.”